Gabriela Cabezón Cámara: Literary career

 One of her first stories, La hermana Cleopatra (the first draft of what would become her first novel, La Virgen Cabeza), appeared in 2006 in the anthology Una terraza propia, from publishing company Norma.

 In 2011, she published the novella Le viste la cara a Dios, about human trafficking, which became the first Spanish-language e-book to be chosen as the book of the year by Revista Ñ.

 In 2009, publishing house Eterna Cadencia published Cabezón Cámara's first novel, La Virgen Cabeza.
 The book was a rousing success with critics and the reading public alike.
 In 2013, she was awarded a scholarship as a writer-in-residence at UC Berkeley.
 That same year, she published the graphic novel Beya (Le viste la cara a Dios), based on her short story of the same name and with illustrations by Iñaki Echeverría.
 It received a distinction from the Argentine Senate and the Buenos Aires City Legislature for its impact on society.
 In 2014, she published her second novella, Romance de la negra rubia, the last one in the "dark trilogy" (along with La Virgen Cabeza and Le viste la cara a Dios), as referred to by critics.

 She published her second novel, Las aventuras de la China Iron, in 2017.
 Critics referred to it as having una prosa encantada y casi milagrosa, (Note: English: An enchanted, almost miraculous prose) referring to it as otra fundación (Note: English: Another foundation) of Argentine literature.
 Moreover, the novel was chosen as one of the books of the year by the Spanish-language edition of The New York Times and by newspaper El País.
 Both Iona Macintyre and Fiona Mackintosh worked on its translation into English, which was published with the title The Adventures of China Iron by Charco Press.
 That translation was shortlisted for the International Booker Prize in 2020.
 The jury for the award considered it a maravillosa reelaboración feminista y queer de un mito fundacional americano (…) con un lenguaje y una perspectiva tan frescos que cambian 180 grados la idea de lo que una nueva nación americana podría ser.
 (Note: English: Wonderful feminist and queer retelling of an American foundational myth (…) with a language and a perspective that are so fresh, they make the idea of what a new American nation could be do a 180-degree turn) Its film adaptation was announced that very same year.
 In 2022, the book was one of the five finalists for the Prix Montluc Resistance et Liberté award.

 In 2023, she published her third novel, Las niñas del naranjel, about the historical figure of Monja Alférez, who was born a woman in Spain in 1592 and later, living as a man, took part in the Conquest of the Americas.
 In January 2024, she obtained the Ciutat de Barcelona award in Spanish-language Literature for this book.
+In 2026, We Are Green and Trembling, Robin Myers's English translation of this novel, was longlisted for the International Booker Prize.